Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 </details>

-## General Syntax
+## General Syntax Points
-:gem::gem: Comments are made with two dashed lines --
+:closed_book: Comments are made with two dashed lines --

-:gem::gem: Domains that are empty can be identifies and manipulated by using the NULL keyword
+:green_book: Domains that are empty can be identifies and manipulated by using the NULL keyword

+:blue_book If you want to make code easy to read, you might want to rename tables or records.
+These can be done b assigning them an alias for the duration of your query.

-:gem::gem: SQL wildcards are special characters used to replace parts of a string.
+:orange_book: SQL wildcards are special characters used to replace parts of a string.
 These are useful for searches.
 These are different depending on what you are using to code SQL.

 | Symbol     |           | Description                                    | Example                                                                                                                                |
 |------------|-----------|------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|